meettyj/Web-of-Law_Ranking-System/README.md

   - Timestamp consideration (the most recent the higher.
 Decay rate 0.05 for now)
   - Direct cited with local citation graph (indegree and outdegree.
 Only consider those in extracted BM25 files)
   - Indirect cited on citation graph chain (Use first three chain only, each with 0.35 weight decay)
+  - Key Phrase in cited paragraph information (indegree and outdegree.
+Only consider those in extracted BM25 files.
+Currently sum the calculation of each word in a query)

 - Normalized the above score into range 1 and combined to generate new score.